-Once the soil moisture gauge or sealed source is delivered, the Approval Holder is required to maintain records of its use on the Soil Moisture Gauge Use Log or an equivalent log sheet.
-The date checked in and out, person checking out the gauge, and use location must be logged for each use.
+Once the radioactive sealed source is delivered, the Approval Holder is required to maintain records of its use on the Sealed Source Use Log Form or an equivalent log sheet.
+The date used, person using the source, and analysis type must be logged for each use.
+For ECD approvals, the ECD Use Log must be completed to document date of each use and person using the ECD.

-Transfer of any soil moisture gauge, whether internally to another Approval Holder, or externally to another institution must be done via RLSS.
-Prior to any internal transfers, RLSS must be contacted to assure that the radionuclide and the transfer amount are permitted under the recipient's current approval.
+Transfer of any radioactive sealed source, whether internally to another Approval Holder, or externally to another institution must be done via RLSS.
+Prior to any internal transfers, RLSS must be contacted to assure that the radionuclide and the transfer amount are permitted under the recipient's current Approval.
 At the same time, the radionuclide, amount and assay date of the source that is to be transferred must be reported to RLSS for inventory purposes.
 RLSS will provide a record of the transaction to both Approval Holders.

 For transfer to an external site, RLSS must be notified at least 24 hours before scheduling the transfer so that the appropriate paperwork may be completed in advance.
 A copy of the NRC/State license must be obtained from the intended recipient and may be faxed directly from the recipient company or institution to RLSS.
-Transfer of soil moisture gauges to other countries may sometimes take months to arrange.
+Transfer of radioactive sealed sources to other countries may sometimes take months to arrange.

 All Department Of Transportation required hazardous materials (HAZMAT) shipping labels, forms and paperwork are available from RLSS.
 Transport supplies such as braces, chains, locks and/or cases must be purchased by the Approval Holder.
-Contact RLSS in advance before attempting to order, transfer, ship, or receive a new gauge or sealed source.
+Contact RLSS in advance before attempting to order, transfer, routinely ship, routinely transport or receive a new source.